Tristanruel/FSO-Communication-System/README.md

 # FSO Communication System

-This repository contains the source code for the ELG4912 Final Year Design Project (Winter 2025) at the University of Ottawa.
+This repository contains the source code for the ELG4912 Final Year Design Project (Winter-Fall 2025) at the University of Ottawa for Group 5.
+We are creating a Free-Space Optical Communication System.

 ## Cloning the Repository